-Saturday we threw on our best stage blood and joined the undead at the .
+Saturday we threw on our best stage blood and joined the undead at the Raleigh Zombie Walk.
 While it was not the best-organized event of all time, it was pretty fun.
-Approximately 200 Zombie Walk clustered around the acorn at Moore Square and at 7:00 we started lurching around downtown Raleigh.
-I’m not sure what route we took (I don’t know downtown Raleigh all that well) but I know we went by the where we saw some Occupiers (who looked a little worse than we did, eek!) and we also shambled past Beasley’s Chicken and Honey on Martin Street.
+Approximately 200 zombies clustered around the acorn at Moore Square and at 7:00 we started lurching around downtown Raleigh.
+I’m not sure what route we took (I don’t know downtown Raleigh all that well) but I know we went by the Capitol Building where we saw some Occupiers (who looked a little worse than we did, eek!) and we also shambled past Beasley’s Chicken and Honey on Martin Street.

 Tammi and Scott came too, which was great!
 Zombies are always best in herds and friendly groups.
 As you can see many of the zombies wore fun costumes as opposed to just standard ripped clothes and zombie blood.
 People are so creative!
 Tammi was a yoga zombie complete with yoga mat.
 This caused me to drone stuff like “Yuppy zombie want sushiiiiii” or “Yuppy zombie want pinot noir…” It is also easier to shamble along if you are groaning and moaning.